-Before beginning your procedure, Dr. Teoh will make sure that you are comfortable.
+Before beginning your procedure, our team will make sure that you are comfortable.
 We have created a relaxing environment in our practice that is truly a feast for the senses!
 Sedation options like nitrous oxide and oral sedation are also available, and if you feel like this would be helpful for you, just let us know.

-Before administering the anesthetic, Dr. Teoh will apply anesthetic topically to start the numbing process.
+Before administering the anesthetic, Dr. Dennis George Anithottam will apply anesthetic topically to start the numbing process.
 After the anesthetic is administered, we’ll wait to allow the medication to work so that you don’t feel a thing when we get started.

-Once you are completely numb, Dr. Teoh will create an access to the interior of your tooth.
+Once you are completely numb, Dr. Dennis George Anithottam will create an access to the interior of your tooth.
 Using instruments specifically designed for root canal therapy, he will remove the damaged and infected material, including the nerve, from the inside of your tooth.
 Removing the nerve will help to relieve the pain the infection or damage is causing you.

-Once the interior of the tooth is disinfected, Dr. Teoh may place some medication to prevent reinfection.
+Once the interior of the tooth is disinfected, Dr. Dennis George Anithottam may place some medication to prevent reinfection.
 Finally, the tooth will be sealed to keep out bacteria.
 In most cases, teeth that have had root canal therapy will require a crown because removing the nerve causes the tooth to become brittle.
 A crown will help protect the tooth and restore function.

 How Do I Know I Need a Root Canal?

 Unfortunately, pain is often the first indication for many patients that an infection has developed.
-This pain is often severe and throbbing, and is exacerbated by chewing.
+This pain is often severe and throbbing, which can be exacerbated by chewing.
 The tooth may also be quite sensitive to hot and cold temperatures.
 You may also notice that the colour of the tooth has changed or you have a lesion or a bump on your gums that isn’t healing.